Product Rule, Chain Rule & Inverse Functions

 \[\frac{dy}{y} = \frac{2\,df}{f} + \frac{3\,dg}{g} - \frac{4\,dh}{h}\]

-Each term is just the exponent times the relative change of that factor.
-This is called logarithmic differentiation and makes complicated products much easier!
+Each term is the exponent times the relative change of that factor.
+This technique is called logarithmic differentiation and substantially simplifies the differentiation of complicated products.

 Composite Functions & the Chain Rule